fvbiit/RateBoard_Forecast_Task/README.md

         return JsonResponse({"Response":{"Forecast Values": "Your input was not valid"}})
 ```
 ### API with Postman
-The API created in the project is called using Postman.
-The endpoint is requested with a GET request and two transferred query parameters.
+The API developed in this project is tested using Postman.
+The endpoint is accessed via a GET request with two query parameters.

 #### Postman Request
 ![grafik](https://github.com/user-attachments/assets/b9d37160-97d9-4cee-9c47-b86b47b4ab40)